-Though the purpose of this training is to help faith leaders understand their role in helping communities improve health of families, especially mothers and their children, the expected outcome will among other things depend on good facilitation.
+Though the purpose of this training is to help faith leaders understand their role in helping communities improve HIV care and treatment for men and youth and strengthen justice for children, the expected outcome will among other things depend on good facilitation.
 The project team will ensure that all facilitators for these training events are carefully selected so that there is a good balance in terms of age, gender, religious affiliation as well as understanding of community processes.